 This guide will describe a lot of vineyards, as this is where quality begins.
-In the last ten years Chile has begun to plant vineyards not just by matching variety and climate, which it has done very well up to now, but by mapping and analysing soils before planting.
+In the last couple of decades Chile has begun to plant vineyards not just by matching variety and climate, which it has done very well up to now, but by mapping and analysing soils before planting.

-This new generation of soil-mapped vineyards planted in the last decade, with higher density, rootstocks and drip irrigation, or no irrigation, is now just starting to bear fruit and will revolutionise the quality of Chilean wines.
+This new generation of soil-mapped vineyards planted in the last 20 years, with higher density, rootstocks and drip irrigation, or no irrigation, is now just starting to bear fruit and will revolutionise the quality of Chilean wines.

 Visitors marvelled at Chile's extraordinary climate in the 1980s and 1990s and asked, 'Where are the great wines?'
 Well, I believe these new vineyards will deliver them.